SDHS/movie-watchlist-app/README.md

 Apart from the authentication models provided by Prisma, we have a `WatchList` model that relates a `User` model with a `Movie` model.

 # Server Components vs Client Components
-Server components are preferred whereever possible, and client components are reserved only for components requiring interactivity, like `<SearchBox />` and `<Button />`.
+Server components are preferred whereever possible, and client components are reserved only for components requiring interactivity, like `<SearchInput />` and `<Button />`.

 # Route Handlers
 API Route Handlers are defined in `/app/api/*` for interaction with our SQLite database.
 TMDB's endpoints are called directly from within server components instead of hitting the `/api/*` routes to explore both patterns.